ekbostan/G-Intelligence-Search-API/README.md

 - **Load Balancing**:
   - Managed by Docker Swarm for even distribution across containers.
 - **Caching**:
   - Implemented using Memcached to reduce API load.
+Used for distributed caching to enhance performance and scalability.
 - **Rate Limiting**:
   - Limits requests to prevent abuse.
 - **Environment Variables**: